 Position Start Date: 7/1/2019 (2019-2020 school year)

-About MICDS MICDS has a rich and distinctive history spanning more than 150 years.
+MICDS has a rich and distinctive history spanning more than 150 years.
 A leader in independent education, MICDS is a college-prep, coeducational school for grades JK-12.
-Our mission is to help students discover their unique talents, preparing them for higher education and a life of purpose and service as an engaged citizen in our ever-changing world.
+Our mission is to help students discover their unique talents, preparing them for higher education and a life of purpose and service as engaged citizens in our ever-changing world.

 Job Requirements and Qualifications

-Three or more years experience in a school setting preferred.
+Significant prior experience teaching in a school setting

 About MICDS - Mary Institute and St. Louis Country Day School